vmware-archive/simple-k8s-test-env/ova/README.md

 ## Building the OVA
 The first step to building the OVA is sealing the staging VM and then exporting it to an OVF.
-Export the OVF as `yakity-centos` or `yakity-photon` and then use the following command to build the OVA:
+Export the OVF as `sk8-centos` or `sk8-photon` and then use the following command to build the OVA:

 ```shell